ostermannp/ostermannp/README.md

 ## About me 👋
-**Postdoctoral Associate in Translation Pain Research (Hucho lab) at University Cologne**
+**Postdoctoral Associate in Translational Pain Research (Hucho lab) at University Cologne**

-My goal is to understand the impact of viral infections on the nervous system
+My goal is to understand the impact of viral infections on the nervous system as underlying cause of neurological disease